ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/soil_moisture.md

 \textrm{AI} = e^{-log(a)/b}
 $$

-Given the default values, this critical level as around 0.3457: plants can only realise the predicted GPP from the P Model in locations where the aridity index is less than this value.
+Given the default values, this critical level is around 0.3457: plants can only realise the predicted GPP from the P Model in locations where the aridity index is less than this value.